mortie/nbon/README.md

 writing a float serializer + parser which round-trips every number correctly?), you don't need to worry about whitespace, etc.

-NBON should also be much faster for a computer to serialize and parse.
+SBON should also be much faster for a computer to serialize and parse.

 The obvious advantage of JSON is of course that it's pure plain text.

 ## Comparison to other binary JSON variants

-NBON is much more human readable than the others; you can look at an NBON file in a text editor or `cat` it in a terminal and get a good impression of the structure of the document.
+SBON is much more human readable than the others; you can look at an SBON file in a text editor or `cat` it in a terminal and get a good impression of the structure of the document.

-NBON is also much simpler and thus easier to implement.
+SBON is also much simpler and thus easier to implement.
 When I wrote [my MessagePack implementation](https://github.com/mortie/msgstream), there were a lot of special cases which I got subtly wrong.
-In comparison, anyone who's used to working with binary data should be able to write an NBON implementation in a fairly short amount of time and more or less get it right on the first try.
+In comparison, anyone who's used to working with binary data should be able to write an SBON implementation in a fairly short amount of time and more or less get it right on the first try.

 However, the other formats aren't just more complex and less human readable for the fun of it: they usually use more encoding tricks to produce more compact output.
-For example, MessagePack can represent any integer between -32 and 127 in one byte, whereas NBON can only represent the integers 0-9 in 1 byte and requires 2 bytes for the range -127 to 127.
+For example, MessagePack can represent any integer between -32 and 127 in one byte, whereas SBON can only represent the integers 0-9 in 1 byte and requires 2 bytes for the range -127 to 127.
 (If encode size is very important though, something like [Cap'n Proto](https://capnproto.org/) or [Protocol Buffers](https://protobuf.dev/) might be a better idea, since all JSON-like formats waste a lot of space by putting object keys everywhere.)

-All the other encodings are also more widely supported than NBON.
+All the other encodings are also more widely supported than SBON.

 ## Implementations

-This repository contains a streaming NBON reader and writer in [cpp/](cpp/).
+This repository contains a streaming SBON reader and writer in [cpp/](cpp/).